 The disease can be detected by some grape varieties as indicators, such as Lizhu, Mianjian, 6-18 months, and Pinot Noir for six months.
 The reaction is early red leaves.

 (1) Agricultural Control

 Breeding rootstocks with anti-virus diseases is the fundamental measure to prevent and control virus diseases.
 Quarantine and inspection should be strengthened, and virus-free mother plants should be selected to propagate seedlings.

 (2) Potential Detoxification

 The seedlings or test-tube seedlings were placed in a heat treatment box at 38 C for 56-90 days under artificial light.
 The new shoots were cut about 2-5 centimeters.
 The virus-free rate was 86%.
 The virus-free seedlings had to be tested for non-toxicity before they could be used as mother plants.
 However, the operational requirements of this treatment method are relatively high, and the cost is relatively high.

 (3) Organic Prevent Solution

-Applying chitosan oligosaccharide, by activating a plant’s immune system, it can maximize plant’s resistance ability to virus, fungus and bacteria.
-And the control effiency is about 70%-80%。
+Applying chitosan oligosaccharide, by activating a plant’s immune system, can maximize the plant’s resistance ability to virus, fungus, and bacteria.
+And the control efficiency is about 70%-80%。